 If there’s an open window, a crook will climb in.
 If there’s a crack in a network’s operations, a hacker will slip through it and find a way to do damage.

-Individuals and business need to learn that hackers are always on the prowl, but large organizations are at greater risk because they have more to lose—and hackers know it.
-A major data breach in 2014 proved that companies are making serious mistakes when they don't make network safety a top, corporate-wide priority.
+Individuals and businesses need to learn that hackers are always on the prowl, but large organizations are at greater risk because they have more to lose—and hackers know it.
+A major data breach in 2014 proved that companies are making serious mistakes when they don’t make network safety a top, corporate-wide priority.

 That’s the lesson The Home Depot learned…the hard way.
 Because in April 2014, hackers found their way into Home Depot’s security systems, and in the process, pulled off the biggest retail credit card breach in U.S. history.